Texas Foster Family Association By-laws & Constitution

 TERM OF OFFICE:

-2. The term of office for the Treasurer is for two (2) years.
+B. The term of office for the Treasurer is for two (2) years.
 No limit is set for consecutive terms.
 The office of Treasurer shall be appointed at the annual meeting by the President in conjunction with the elected members of the Executive Committee and approved by a majority vote of the Full Board.

 SECTION 5

-ARTICLE VI DUTIES OF OFFICERS:
+DUTIES OF OFFICERS:

-All out going officers must forward all records of their office to the incoming officer within 30 days after the installation of new officers.
+All out-going officers must forward all records of their office to the incoming officer within 30 days after the installation of new officers.

 SECTION 1